Why is Italy not named after Rome?

-Italy is not named after Rome because Rome is a city, and the country of Italy covers the entire peninsula.
+You may have asked yourself this question several times: Why is Italy not named after Rome?
+And the answer is because Rome is a city, and the country of Italy covers the entire peninsula.
 The city of Rome had an empire that extended beyond the boundaries of the peninsula.
 So, the identity of “Roman” had nothing to do with the Italian peninsula.

 On the other hand, the peninsula has historically been called Italy.
 Thus, it made more sense to call Italy the country that today occupies the peninsula.